wobuhuisuanm/azure-repos-vscode/TFVC_README.md

 * You can then close the Workspace window

 ### Team Foundation Server
-If you are connecting to Team Foundation Server, you will only need your NTLM credentials (domain name, account name and password).
+If you are connecting to Team Foundation Server, you will only need your NTLM credentials (domain name, server name and password).
 It is assumed that you have the proper permissions on the TFS Server.

 ## Configure TFVC Support